ARESxCyber/aresxbot/README.md

 <br/>
 <p align="center">
   <img src="https://i.imgur.com/K5mNt37.jpg" alt="Logo" width="200">
-  <h3 align="center">Eruditus - CTF helper bot</h3>
+  <h3 align="center">ARESxBOT - CTF helper bot</h3>
 </p>

 ## About
-Eruditus is a Discord CTF helper bot built with Python, it was initially designed to be used internally within the CyberErudites CTF team in order to make team work as efficient as possible.
+ARESxBOT is a Discord CTF helper bot built with Python, it was initially designed to be used internally within the CyberErudites CTF team in order to make team work as efficient as possible.
 The bot implements a bunch of useful features and uses **Discord's Slash commands** to